 There is one view of life when you experience it, and the way it is when you move back.
 You have to understand both to see a true reflection of your life. – Michelle Dresbold

 You’ve been helping law enforcement catch bad guys for over 10 years.
 What did you do before that?

 I was an artist.
 Well, I am still an artist and have shown in several museums.
-But before that I taught snorkeling, exercise classes, was a personal trainer and even designed jewelry.
+But before that, I taught snorkeling, exercise classes, was a personal trainer, and designed jewelry.

 What type of art do you do?